dputhier/pygtftk/docs/manual/source/index.rst

 Gtftk documentation page
 ========================

-The gtftk program is intended to **ease handling of gtf files**.
-One of our objective is to propose a set of tools that **performs common  tasks** to limit the use of obfuscating code that limits readability of bioinformatics workflows.
-Gtftk implements several tools than can be piped to filter, extract or convert data from gtf files.
-Gtftk comes with an **API** that may be helpful to deal with genomic annotation in Python and to **develop your own scripts**.
-These scripts can easily become **plugins of gtftk** by simply copying them into the appropriate directory.
+The **Python GTF toolkit (pygtftk) package** is intented to ease handling of GTF (Gene Transfer Format) files.
+The pygtftk package is compatible with Python 2.7 and relies on **libgtftk**, a library of functions **written in C**.

+The package comes with a set of **UNIX commands** that can be accessed through the **gtftk  program**.
+The gtftk program proposes several atomic tools than can be piped to filter, convert, or extract data from GTF files (...).
+The gtftk set of Unix commands, can be easily extended using a basic plugin architecture.
+All these aspects are covered in the help section.

+While the gtftk Unix program comes with hundreds of unitary and functionnal tests, it is still upon  active development and may thus suffer from bugs that remain to be discovered.
+Feel free to post any problem or required enhancement in the issue section of the github repository.

 .. toctree::
    :maxdepth: 2

    installation
    presentation
-   developers
    api
    bwig_coverage
+   developers